How to Stick to Your Resolutions When Failure Seems Imminent

 2. Don't give up so easily.

 Achieving your goals isn't supposed to be a cakewalk.
 It won't always be easy, and you won't always be excited to do it.
 (Case in point: the "I don't have enough time to work out" excuse is bogus.
 Just ask the Tone It Up girls.)
 That eventual loss of excitement, though, is one of the main reasons for this late January/early February quit-fest, according to Andrew Schrage, as we reported in The Top 10 Reasons People Ditch Their Resolutions.
 Think of the immediate positive effects of your actions: that post-workout endorphin rush, the burst of energy you'll get from eating fresh produce instead of processed snacks, or the accomplished feeling of checking something off your to-do list.
-Do what you can right now to work towards your goal—and before you know it, you'll be there.
+Do what you can right now to work toward your goal-and before you know it, you'll be there.
+(Finding a fitness tribe can help-just ask trainer Jen Widerstrom.)

 3. Stop expecting failure.